 What does food waste reduction have to do with faith?

 The issue of food waste reduction has spiritual and ethical implications, especially for Christians.
 Why?
 Because in addition to encouraging us to be good stewards of our resources, scripture invites us to lead lives characterized by of gratitude and humility.

-Food waste reduction honors God and is part of a Jesus-centered life:
+Food waste reduction honors God and is part of a spiritually responsible life:

 - When we waste food, we willingly discard God’s gift of provision and devalue the work of the farmers and laborers who fill our cupboards.
 By reducing the amount food we waste, we restore dignity, respect and gratitude to the cycle of production and consumption.

 - Food waste is a symptom of a consumer culture run amok.
 When it’s done for the right reasons, food waste reduction is an act of defiance against consumerism and a prophetic choice for a simpler, more intentional way of being.